 Planting is best carried out in the cooler months to avoid heat shock and allow the roots to penetrate, water in well and add mulch.
 Apart from the occasional pruning and water top-ups when hot weather extends, you can pretty much ‘set and forget’.

 To find out what native plants are available visit your local nursery and have a chat to them about local native plants.
-They should be able to show you plants grown from seeds or cuttings collected and germinated in the local area and these plants will thrive well having already adapted to local conditions whereas the larger garden and hardware centres (not named here but you know who) will not stock 'local' native plants.
+They should be able to show you plants grown from seeds or cuttings collected and germinated in the local area and these plants will thrive well having already adapted to local conditions, whereas, many larger garden and hardware centres (not named here but you know who they are) will not stock 'local' native plants.

 Check out our list of local garden centres below.